ziadalame/frontend-nanodegree-mobile-portfolio/README.md

 grunt speed
 ```

-The above comman will log the speed in your terminal, instead of visiting the site every time.
+The above command will log the speed in your terminal, instead of visiting the site every time.

 ##### How this speed was achieved
 - Added CSS inline in HTML (to avoid blocking)
 - Minifying HTML (htmlmin)
 - Minifying CSS (cssmin)
-- Lint js to avoid errors when compressing.
+- Lint .js files to avoid errors when compressing.
 Make sure to use semi-colomns (jshint)
 - Minifying JS (uglify)
 - Compress images (imagemin)